OpenClaw

 Persistent cross-session memory for OpenClaw.
 Replaces MEMORY.md with a structured knowledge graph that actually scales.

-Why Engram + OpenClaw
+Why Waystone + OpenClaw

 OpenClaw's built-in MEMORY.md convention is a flat file that grows without bound — it gets stuffed into every session regardless of relevance, becomes expensive and noisy as it grows, and eventually gets truncated.
-Engram replaces it with a graph-based memory store:
+Waystone replaces it with a graph-based memory store:

 • Retrieves only what's relevant to the current task — not everything you've ever noted